charlie39/paperjs/README.md

 # paperjs
-a beginner project for testing paperjs and javascript
+Noob's project for testing javascript and the paperjs library besides HTML and CSS